launchscout/ai-part-deux/index.md

 # Follow the conventions!
 - The LLM will almost always guess conventionally
+- LLMs are like adding a new dev to your team every day :)
-- If you deviate, it means you need to tell the LLM *every time*
+  - you need to tell it about any non-standard things *every time*
   - docs can help here, but only so much
 - Example: REST APIs